felipealbrecht/DeepBlue-Manual/03-exploring/03-02-free-text-searching.md

 server.search("\"methylation\" \"cancer\" -rrbs -histone -modification ", "experiments", user_key)
 ```

-Please be aware that the terms inside  ```\" \"``` are searched exactly as they are given, turning off the default functionality to also return similar terms.
+Please be aware that the terms inside  ```\" \"``` are searched for exactly as they are entered, turning off the default functionality of searching for similar terms.

 #### More Examples